Skip to content

 Wind Fell — common questions

-Wind Fell is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 545m of ascent and takes most walkers 3-6 hours.
-Terrain: A line of broken fence-posts crosses the summit and the ridge alternates between firm turf and short patches of peat hag.
+Wind Fell carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 545m of ascent and a 3-6 hour day on the standard route.
+Underfoot: A line of broken fence-posts crosses the summit and the ridge alternates between firm turf and short patches of peat hag.

 Where do I park for Wind Fell?